Say ‘goodbye’ to the data hall in data center design?

 • Centralized rectifiers/inverters

-Like a ‘giant Yeti cooler’
+Like a giant Yeti-type cooler’

 By shrinking the “envelope,” so to speak, Caldwell hopes data center operators will be able to dedicate all the space to their servers, with space in-between to circulate the air through very large evaporator coils, with direct-to-chip accounting for 75%-85% of the heat load, and then a 6’ axial fan (or four 3’ axial fans) to push the air for the secondary heat loads through the server racks, down through the evaporator, and back up to take care of the secondary heat.